 - Frequent leg movements that disrupt your sleep may indicate periodic limb movement disorder.

 - Unusual movements or behaviors during sleep may be signs of REM sleep behavior disorder or another sleep disorder.

-The information gathered during polysomnography is evaluated first by a polysomnography technologist, who uses the data to chart your sleep stages and cycles.
-Then that information is reviewed by your sleep center doctor.
+The information gathered during a sleep study is evaluated first by a polysomnography technologist.
+The technologist uses the data to chart your sleep stages and cycles.
+Then the information is reviewed by your sleep center provider.

-Your doctor will review the information collected during your home sleep apnea test.
-It may take you a few days or weeks to get your results.
-It's possible that the results may not provide enough information, and your doctor may recommend an in-lab polysomnography.
+If you've had a home sleep apnea test, your health care provider will review the information collected during the test.
+It may take a few days or weeks to get your results.

-At a follow-up appointment, your doctor reviews the results with you.
-Based on the data gathered, your doctor will discuss any treatment or further evaluation that you may need.
+At a follow-up appointment, your provider reviews the results with you.
+Based on the data gathered, your health care provider will discuss any treatment or further evaluation that you may need.